dotnet/AspNetCore.Docs/aspnet/mvc/models/validation.rst

    :lines: 21-59
    :dedent: 4

-MVC will continue validating fields until reaches the maximum number of errors (200).
+MVC will continue validating fields until reaches the maximum number of errors (200 by default).
 You can configure this number by inserting the following code into the ``ConfigureServices`` method in the ``Startup.cs`` file:

 .. literalinclude:: validation/sample/Startup.cs
    :language: c#